semrush/intergalactic/website/docs/patterns/feedback-yes-no/feedback-yes-no.md

 @## Description

-**Feedback collection notice** is a pattern that consists of [Notice](/components/notice/) and [Feedback form](/components/feedback/).
-It helps to introduce the feature to the user and contains a simple question on its work. _For example, “Meet our new Dashboard!
+**FeedbackYesNo** is a pattern for collecting of the feedback.
+It that consists of [Notice](/components/notice/) and [Feedback form](/components/feedback/).
+This pattern helps to introduce the feature to the user and contains a simple question about the work of the product. _For example, “Meet our new Dashboard!
 Is it working well for you?”._

 @## Component appearing